-There is non-significant trend in annual rainfall and existence of high inter-annual rainfall variability in Calabar from 1972 - 2012.
+There is non-significant trend in annual rainfall and existence of high inter-annual rainfall variability in Calabar from 1972-2012.
 There is very weak correlation between Calabar annual rainfall and the years for the period of analysis.
 Calabar is prone to extreme rainfall variability that would nevertheless occasionally manifest in severe flooding and drought with diverse consequences.
 The SPI analysis shows that the drought years constitute 63.41% while wet years constitute 36.59% of the 1972-2012 period.
-This translates to the fact that occasions where SPI < 0 (63.41%) exceeds occasions where $SPI \ge 0$ (36.59%).
+This translates to the fact that occasions where PSI < 0 (63.41%) exceeds occasions where $PSI \ge 0$ (36.59%).
 The study indicates that Calabar has high probability for drought events on year-toyear basis.
 The observed transitions from wet spells to dry spells and vice versa in Calabar are most likely the products of local atmospheric variations and teleconnection influences, notably ENSO and South Atlantic SSTA.
 The 1973 and 1983 SPI values are suggestive of strong negative correlation between Calabar rainfall and intense ENSO events.
 The combined effects of these phenomena induce wind flow variations that are either favourable or unfavourable to precipitation formation in the area.
 Effective public policy formulation and reforms are required in water resources sector.
 Principally, it requires a shift from traditional qualitative approach to quantitative, data-driven approach to policy making involving evidence from scientific data.
-The proactive approach to water resources management should articulate the uncertainties linked to climate variability and change.
-Knowledge of a locality's vulnerability to extreme rainfall events would establish a nexus between rainfall variability and water resources management and needs to be articulated into the water resources management strategy.
 This is because the impacts of anthropogenic development and frequent droughts, nay climatic variability events have serious implications for management of water resources.
 Input from scientific data should serve as a base for identifying possible gaps between policy formulation and genuine implementation.
-This would ensure the right policy framework in water resources which is a fundamental requirement for efficient service delivery en route to effective and sustainable development in the subsector.
+This would ensure the right policy framework in water resources which is a fundamental requirement for efficient service delivery in a bid to achieve effective and sustainable development in the sub-sector.